Tuition and Fees

 Payments

-Semester tuition and fees are due by the published due date unless the student has an agency sponsorship authorization on file in the Washburn University Business Office.
+Semester tuition and fees are due by the published due date unless the student has a third party agreement authorization on file in the Washburn University Business Office.

 Washburn Institute of Technology reserves the right to make adjustments to a student's account as needed, with or without prior notification, to ensure accurate schedules and/or billing.